anqizhou13/DGRP/Guide.md

 find [here](./alzheimer_data_tag_attP2_v7.xlsx) is an example of a table in the right format

-If you change the name of one of these columns, you must change the name of this columns on the script as well (change the name of the column everytime the column is changed).
+If you change the name of one of these columns, you must change the name of this columns in the script as well (change the name of the column everytime the column is called).

-This excel file must be as precise as possible.
+This excel file must be filled out as precisely as possible.
 Every line containing wrongly formated values would be skipped.

+### Basic confusion matrix

+In order to get confusion matrix from your checking .xlsx file, call the **visualization.confusion_matrix_classifier_withtime** function (name : **confusion_matrix_classifier_withtime**, file : visualization.py)

+**IMPORTANT** this function requires to set up a "saving_directory" in the setup.Dict_directory (file setup.py) (find more informations [here](setup_Directory"))